GuckLab/ggf/docs/index.rst

 =================

-ggf is a Python library for computing global geometric factors and corresponding stresses experienced by dielectric objects in the optical stretcher.
+ggf is a Python library for computing global geometric factors and corresponding stresses acting on dielectric objects in the optical stretcher.

 .. toctree::